 - 1/4 cup whiskey (see notes section for brand recommendations)

-- 2 cups peeled, cored, and 3/4-inch diced tart, firm baking apples, such as Granny Smith or Cortland (about 2 medium)
+- 2 cups peeled, cored, and 3/4-inch diced tart, firm baking apples, such as Granny Smith or Cortland (about 2 medium or 3 small)

-- Place rack in the center of the oven and preheat to 375 degrees F. Scrub potatoes, do not peel or pierce, and place whole on a sheet of aluminum foil.
+- Place rack in the center of the oven and preheat to 375 degrees F. Scrub the potatoes (leave the peels on), then place whole on a sheet of aluminum foil.
 Place the foil directly on the baking rack.
 Bake for 45 minutes to 1 hour, until slightly soft when squeezed (they do not need to be cooked all the way through).
-Set aside until cool enough to handle, then remove skins and cut into 1/2-inch slices.
+Set aside until cool enough to handle, then remove the skins.
+Cut into 3/4-inch chunks and set aside.

-- Meanwhile, in a medium skillet over high heat, add the pecans and lightly toast until fragrant, about 2-3 minutes (watch them carefully so that they do not burn).
-Add butter and olive oil, reduce the heat to medium, then add the honey, cinnamon, nutmeg, and cayenne.
+- Meanwhile, in a medium skillet over medium heat, add the pecans and lightly toast until fragrant, about 3-4 minutes (watch them carefully so that they do not burn).
+Add butter and coconut oil, let melt, then add the honey, cinnamon, nutmeg, salt, and cayenne.
 Allow the mixture to simmer and bubble for 4 to 5 minutes.
 Carefully add the whiskey—stand back a bit from the pan, as the honey mixture will begin to bubble violently.
 Let simmer for 5 additional minutes, until slightly reduced.
 The glaze will still seem a bit liquidy

-- Lightly grease an 8x8-inch baking dish or similar 2-quart casserole dish with cooking spray.
+- Lightly grease an 9x9-inch baking dish or similar 2-quart casserole dish with cooking spray.
 Scatter the sweet potatoes and apples in the baking dish, alternating between the two so you have a mix throughout.
-Pour the whiskey-pecan mixture over the top.
-Bake for 30 minutes, until the apples are softened (they do not need to be completely mushy—just fork tender) and the dish is fully warmed throughout.
+Pour the whiskey-pecan glaze over the top.
+Bake at 375 degrees for 20-30 minutes, until the apples are softened (they do not need to be completely mushy—just fork tender) and the dish is fully warmed throughout.